 In 2023, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There were three unique potential sources of contamination identified for this system, with a low susceptibility concern level.
-The assessment results are available at the FDEP Source Water Assessment and Protection Program website.
+There is one unique potential source of contamination identified for this system, with a low susceptibility concern level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at prodapps.dep.state.fl.us/swapp/.